wp-plugins/nelio-ab-testing/readme.txt

 * Bug fix: showing the winner of an experiment quickly

 = 1.0.10 =
-* "Progress of the Experiment" page has been redesigned and improved.
+* "Progress of the Experiment" page has been redesigned and improved
 * Bug fix: alternative posts do no longer appear in the list of posts
 * Bug fix: when creating an a/b or multivariate test for posts, we can now select any post (not only the last five)